eoincampbell/coding-puzzles/aoc/AdventOfCode2018/Puzzles/Day8/Instructions.md

-﻿# Day 7: Day 8: Memory Maneuver
+﻿# Day 8: Memory Maneuver

 ## Part One